kbrugh/meditation/README.md

 This app does not make any medical or therapeutic claims.
 Rather, the goal of this app is to provide a small contribution, a new tool for meditation, learning, and self-improvement.

 Ancient meditation practices, neurolinguistic programming and brainwave entrainment have been studied with intriguing scientific results.
 That said, certain products out there may or may not be as "effective" as some of their proponents have claimed.
-People are often trying to sell something, and incentives can skew science.
+People are often trying to sell something, and such incentives can skew science.
 Some critics have accurately refuted certain claims, however, an outright dismissal of all potential by labelling everything as "pseudoscience" in a reactionary, unsophisticated way ignores the history of disruptive scientific discovery.
 Newly discovered realities don't always fit neatly within existing paradigms.
-Copernicus and Newton are perfect examples of this.
+Copernicus, Galileo, and Newton are perfect examples of this.

 Additionally, at the very least we know placebos ARE a verifiable reality.
 This is why the placebo effect must be taken into account in many medical research studies if they are to be generally accepted.